trec-dd/trec-dd-simulation-harness/README.rst

     trec_dd_scorer -c config.yaml run_file_in.txt run_file_scored.json > pretty_table.txt 2> log.txt &

-This will go through your runfile and run each TREC DD scorer.
+This will go through your runfile and run each TREC DD scorer. run_file_in.txt is the runfile produced as output by the harness.
+The scorer outputs an annotated version of your run in run_file_scored.json, and the scores to stdout.

 If you wish to run specific scorers, rather than all of them, please see the '--scorer' option on the trec\_dd\_scorer command.
 The scorers specified after the --scorer option must be the names of scorers known to the system.
 These are exactly the following: